-Selena Gomez Shares Cute Photos Of Her Cooking At Home, Recommends Fans Of Some Things To Do During Quarantine
+Selena Gomez Shares Cute Photos Of Her Cooking At Home, Recommends Some Things To Do During Quarantine

 Due to the coronavirus pandemic responsible for killing thousands of people around the world, high-profile celebrities are urging their fans to stay at home.
-Selena Gomez took to Instagram to share photos of herself at her house and listed a bunch of things she recommends her followers to do during their self-quarantine.
+Selena Gomez took to Instagram to share photos of herself at her house and listed a bunch of things she recommends her followers can do during their self-quarantine.

-The “Lose You To Love Me” chart-topper wowed her loyal fans in a comfy gray ensemble.
-She paired a loose-fitted sweater with sweatpants while being captured in her kitchen.
-Gomez caught flashing a huge smile in a pair of candid photos.
-She was stood next to her cooker which was filled with food the Wizards of Waverly Place actress had cooked.
-The “Look at Her Now” songstress sported her curly brunette hair up and appeared to be make-up free for the occasion, which boasted her natural beauty.
-She applied a coat of red nail polish and proved to be happy while at home.
+The “Lose You to Love Me” chart-topper wowed her loyal fans in a comfy gray ensemble.
+She paired a loose-fitting sweater with sweatpants while in her kitchen.
+Gomez was caught flashing a huge smile in a pair of candid photos.
+She stood next to her cooker, which was filled with food the Wizards of Waverly Place actress had prepared.
+The “Look at Her Now” songstress sported her curly brunette hair up and appeared to be makeup-free for the occasion.
+She applied a coat of red nail polish and looked happy while at home.

-For her caption, Gomez admitted that she tried to take a serious photo of her cooking but then felt embarrassed so she went with fun candids where she felt cheesy instead.
+For her caption, Gomez admitted that she tried to take a serious photo of her cooking but then felt embarrassed, so she went with fun candids where she felt cheesy instead.

-The “Love You Like A Love Song” hitmaker listed a bunch of things for her followers to do if they are in need of a distraction.
+The “Love You Like a Love Song” hitmaker listed a bunch of things for her followers to do if they are in need of a distraction.

-For music, she recommended fans to listen to JP Saxe & Julia Michaels – “If the World Was Ending,” Lauren Daigle – “You Say,” The Weeknd – “Snowchild,” Kari Jobe, Cody Carnes & Elevation Worship – “The Blessing,” and Roddy Rich – “The Box.”
+For music, she recommended fans listen to JP Saxe & Julia Michaels – “If the World Was Ending,” Lauren Daigle – “You Say,” The Weeknd – “Snowchild,” Kari Jobe, Cody Carnes & Elevation Worship – “The Blessing,” and Roddy Ricch – “The Box.”

 For movies, she listed a whole range of films including Jennifer’s Body, Clueless, After the Wedding, and American Hustle, to name a few.

-For reading material, she listed Michelle Obama’s Becoming memoir and also suggested podcasts — On Purpose with Jay Shetty, Wait Wait… Don’t Tell Me, Oprah & Eckhart Tolle:A New Earth, and Get Sleepy.
+For reading material, she recommended Michelle Obama’s Becoming memoir, and also suggested podcasts — On Purpose with Jay Shetty; Wait Wait… Don’t Tell Me!; Oprah & Eckhart Tolle:A New Earth; and Get Sleepy.

 View this post on Instagram